 Here are the six steps every renter looking to sublet should be prepared to handle.

-Check local laws
+1. Check your local laws

 Your right to sublet might be written in your lease or in state law depending on your jurisdiction.
 For example, in Massachusetts, Maryland, Kentucky, Louisiana and Iowa you can sublet your apartment without getting approval from your landlord unless your lease expressly forbids subletting.